edding-3000/SvelteKit-auth-w-Lucia-Postgres-Drizzle-template/README.md

 I simply followed lucia auth's instructions.
 I'm definitely not an expert on authorization or anything like that.
 I just thought it might make life easier for some people.

+Also there is a small type issue in `/routs/lucia/signup/+page.svelte`, not sure if its a local problem.

 ## Creating a project :clipboard:

 U need to setup ur postgres database.

 ### Lucia :smiling_imp:
 - Run `npm run db:push` to update your database schema
-- Visit /demo/lucia route to view the demo
+- Visit /lucia route to view the demo

 ### Drizzle :sweat_drops:
 - You will need to set DATABASE_URL in your production environment